 - Get Permission

 Even if they're your customers, you need to ask permission before you send promotions.
-Set up a separate mailing list for promotional messages, and ask customers to join it by explaining the benefits of your email content.
+Set up a separate audience for promotional messages, and ask customers to join it by explaining the benefits of your email content.

 - Don't Use Purchased Lists